Skip to Content

 ● Reason 1: Restricted Carburetor

-A clogged carburetor is one of the most common reasons for an engine to be experiencing idling problems.
+A clogged carburetor is one of the most common reasons for an engine experiencing idling problems.
 It supplies the air-fuel mixture to the engine.
-Bad gas, dust build-up, and poor maintenance can restrict the carburetor’s jet.
-Due to these blockages, the wrong air-fuel mixture in the engine can cause it to produce noises or even stop completely.
+Harmful gas, dust build-up, and poor maintenance can restrict the carburetor’s jet.

-Residue from bad gas being left in the tank can create a sticky residue in the carburetor.
-Fuel in the tank must be refreshed regularly.
 When it is older than a month or two, parts of the gas will evaporate, leaving some sticky residue.
 This happens especially when you have not used your machine for some time, like during the winter.
 I recommend draining the fuel before this period.

 And use fresh fuel when you want to use it again.
-Another solution is to add some fuel stabilizer to the tank.
+Another solution is to add some fuel stabilizers to the tank.
 Do not forget to add it to other stored gas as well.
 To clean the carburetor, disassemble it.
 Clean the carburetor and the jet with some carburetor cleaner.
 Ensure that all the sticky residue is removed.

 A pressure washer engine can also idle up and down due to loose screws in the carburetor.
 Check that all are correctly tightened.